 October 1935 saw the first Type 60 prototype, known as the “V1” ready.
 By 1936, testing of the first three “V3” prototypes, built in Porsche’s Stuttgart shop, began.
 By 1937 Thirty “W30” pre-production models, manufactured by Daimler-Benz, had undergone 1,800,000 mi (2,900,000 km) of further testing.
 All cars already had the distinctive round shape and the air-cooled, rear-mounted engine.

-A factory was built in Fallersleben (later renamed Wolfsburg) to mass produce the cars, with Hitler himself laying the cornerstone in 1938.
-By the outbreak of World War 2 in 1939, only a handful of consumer cars had been produced, and all customer orders had been cancelled as production was switched from civilian vehicles to that of military vehicles.
+A factory was built in Fallersleben (later renamed Wolfsburg) to mass-produce the cars, with Hitler himself laying the cornerstone in 1938.
+By the outbreak of World War 2 in 1939, only a handful of consumer cars had been produced, and all customer orders had been canceled as production was switched from civilian vehicles to that of military vehicles.

 After the war’s conclusion in 1945, British Army Major Ivan Hirst was tasked with controlling the bombed-out factory.
 He convinced the British military to order 20,000 cars, and soon the factory was producing 1,000 per month.
 The Volkswagen came to be known as the “Beetle” for its rounded appearance.

 In the following decades, the production of the Beetle ramped up, and it became one of the most popular and recognizable cars in the world.
 By the time the last Beetle rolled off the assembly line in 2003, over 21.5 million had been built.